Building In Asheville? Top Three Questions to Ask When Hiring a Contractor for Your New Mountain Home

-It all comes down to the builder interview.
-And there are three questions that should be included in that interview, that may seem irrelevant at first.
+It all comes down to the contractor interview.
+And there are three questions that should be included in that interview, even though they may seem irrelevant at first.
 But when you understand the questions, they’re perfectly logical.

 Absolute client satisfaction should top the list.
 And the most important indicator of client satisfaction is relationship-building.

-Does your builder seem like someone who will take the time to get to know you, to understand your needs and dream home desires?
+Does your Asheville builder seem like someone who will take the time to get to know you, to understand your needs and dream home desires?
 Will this builder keep you appraised of progress and cost all throughout the process?
-(If you’re not getting a “gut-sense,” ask one of their former clients.)
+(If you’re not getting a “gut-sense,” ask one of their former clients.
+Checking references is a fantastic idea anyhow.)

 Your builder needs to be service-oriented, willing to talk through decisions with you from the very beginning.
 Maybe you have a site and architect in mind.
 But if not, your builder should be able to help you find both.

-Your builder needs to value transparency.
+Your builder should value transparency.
 You have to be able to trust your builder to be honest about limitations and expenses.
-Maybe you have your heart set on a particular site orientation, but your builder knows that long-term, that particular orientation will cause foundation problems.
+Perhaps you have your heart set on a particular site orientation, but your builder knows that long-term, that orientation will cause foundation problems.
 Your builder needs to be confident and open enough to communicate this, in a diplomatic way.

 Your builder needs to value a job well-done.
 Just completing a job, or even completing a job quickly and within budget, isn’t enough.
-You need an incredibly thorough, detail-oriented contractor if you want this home to be your legacy.
+You need an incredibly thorough, detail-oriented contractor if you want this home in the North Carolina mountains to be your legacy.

 Here’s where it starts to get weird.
 Why do you care about your builder’s hobbies?